dannyedel/dspdfviewer/installation/windows.md

 ## Use a ready-to-run binary (recommended for most users)

 [@projekter][] provides ready-to-install windows binaries for you.

-You can download them at [@projekters release page][].
+It is recommended that you install the [latest release version][latest].
-Download the setup.exe, start it and follow the on-screen-instructions.
+Simply download the setup.exe, start it and follow the on-screen-instructions.

+If you want to install an older version or a pre-release, please see the full list at [@projekters release page][].

 ## Advanced users: Compile dspdfviewer from source